Thai baht: Issue 7 – 1908 – Mustache Series

+Issue 8 – 1913 – Erawan Series

 These coins were all produced abroad, and they feature changes in year formatting and design differences over time.
 The coins were initially produced with the R.S. year system but transitioned to using the B.E. system from 1913 onwards.
 The 1 Baht coins were replaced with banknotes starting in 1918 due to the high cost of silver.
 The 2 Salung and 1 Salung coins experienced changes in metal composition due to fluctuating silver prices during World War I, and these coins have slight design variations based on these changes.

 During issue, there were also various debasements of the silver content of these coins.
 Initially, the composition was 80% silver and 20% copper.
 In 1918, during World War I, silver prices surged, leading to a change in the composition to 65% silver and 35% copper.
 In 1919, the silver percentage dropped further to 50% silver and 50% copper.
 After the war, in 1919, the composition returned to 65% silver and 35% copper.
 In 1917, the price of silver rose and exceeded the face value of silver coins.
 The coins were then melted down and sold.
 The government solved this by changing the pure silver coin to alloy.
 Vajiravudh eventually forbade exports of Siamese coins.
 In 1918, the usage of 1-baht coins was nullified and 1-baht banknotes were introduced.
 Coins were recalled and kept as a national reserve.